rendered-obsolete/rendered-obsolete.github.io/_posts/2018/2018-09-09-native-assembly.md

 Exception thrown: 'System.InvalidCastException' in tests.dll: '[A]nng.Tests.TestFactory cannot be cast to [B]nng.Tests.TestFactory.
 Type A originates from 'nng.NETCore, Version=0.0.1.0, Culture=neutral, PublicKeyToken=null' in the context 'Default' at location '/Users/jake/nng.NETCore/tests/bin/Debug/netcoreapp2.1/nng.NETCore.dll'.
 Type B originates from 'nng.NETCore, Version=0.0.1.0, Culture=neutral, PublicKeyToken=null' in the context 'Default' at location '/Users/jake/nng.NETCore/tests/bin/Debug/netcoreapp2.1/nng.NETCore.dll'.'
 ```

-Different load contexts, different types.
+Two types with the same name.
+But, different load contexts, different types.

-I'm referencing the `nng.NETCore` assembly (which contains the pinvokes) in my test project and also trying to load it here.
-How am I supposed to use a type I don't know about?
+We're referencing the `nng.NETCore` assembly (which contains the pinvokes) in the test project and also trying to load it here.
+The tests no longer need that package reference to the pinvokes (which would also get rid of the duplicate types).
+But, then how can we use a type we don't know about?
 This is an opportunity for a C# feature I never use, [`dynamic`](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/types/using-type-dynamic):

 ```csharp
 dynamic factory = Activator.CreateInstance(type);